kinnzo/Rx-see-what-you-take/README.md

 # Rx
-This is a prototype.
+This app is complete and ready to use. :)
-Please come back soon for a full version and description of the app.